jrbranaa/tmux-scripts/README.md

 # tmux-scripts

-This scripts setup standard tmux layouts that I use for various environments.
+These scripts setup standard tmux layouts that I use for various environments.